sap-tutorials/Tutorials/tutorials/cp-portal-freestyle-site-brand-site/cp-portal-freestyle-site-brand-site.md

 ---
-title: Create a theme for your Portal freestyle site
+title: Create theme for your Portal freestyle site
 description: Create and customize a theme and then import it into your Portal freestyle site.
+auto_validation: true
 primary_tag: products>sap-cloud-platform-portal
 tags: [  topic>cloud, products>sap-cloud-platform-portal ]
 ---